ellie-k-nam/lucy_editor/README.md

 ### Context Menu

-`Re-Editor` implements the control logic of the desktop context menu and the mobile long-press selection menu, but does not provide a default UI.
+`Lucy_Editor` implements the control logic of the desktop context menu and the mobile long-press selection menu, but does not provide a default UI.
 Developers need to implement the `SelectionToolbarController` interface and setup it through `toolbarController`.

 ```dart
 CodeEditor(